holykuche/planning-poker/README.md

 * in-memory-db

 #### Unfinished microservices:
-* poker (it left to make compatibility with RabbitMQ, fix tests)
+* poker (left to make compatibility with RabbitMQ or Kafka, fix tests)
-* telegram (it left to make compatibility with RabbitMQ, create some implementations, fix tests)
+* telegram (left to make compatibility with RabbitMQ or Kafka, create some implementations, fix tests)

-##### Also, it needs to finally configure Docker
+##### Also need to finally configure Docker

 ***
-It's my first try to use microservice architecture, Docker, gRPC and RabbitMQ.
+This is my first try at using microservice architecture, Docker, gRPC and RabbitMQ/Kafka.
 Just for studying.